B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

                                 with any of the hash algorithms implemented in the hashlib and zlib libraries (default: None).

+    --force-continue            (Optional) If provided, chewBBACA will add config files with default parameter values to schemas that are missing those files and will also proceed if any of the argument values does not match the value in the config files.
+Otherwise, it will prompt users for the parameter values to add to the config files and for permission to proceed if the argument values differ from the ones in the config files (default: False).

     --mode                      (Optional) Execution mode (1: only exact matches at DNA level; 2: exact matches at DNA and Protein level; 3: exact matches and minimizer-based clustering to find similar alleles based on BSR+0.1; 4: runs the full process to find exact matches